 They first met 23 years ago when Tim applied for a job with the recruitment agency that Jo had originally established alone.
 He was down to the final two for the job, but Jo wanted the other candidate.
 Thankfully for them, she was persuaded otherwise, and the rest is history.
 From humble beginnings as Jo’s trainee, Tim quickly became such an important part of the company, he now owns half of it!

 So what is it that makes their Artisan partnership so special?
 According to Jo: “Tim is absolutely fearless, and everyone loves him – it’s a great combination.
 He’s the best business partner anyone could have.”
 Tim is just as enthusiastic: “Jo is an ideas juggernaut – and every idea is amazing.
 She’s as inspired now as she was 20 years ago.
 We work well together because she comes up with the ideas and I make sure they work!”

 The pair are on the same wavelength and share the philosophy that the ability and willingness to provide a great customer experience is the most important thing they look for in candidates.
-Taking a ‘doing it better’ philosophy as their central pillar, they have been able to successfully branch out into fulfilling the recruitment needs of diverse sectors including luxury retail, travel retail, museums and galleries, corporate and finance, and digital marketing.
+Taking a ‘doing it better’ philosophy as their central pillar, they have been able to successfully branch out into fulfilling the recruitment needs of diverse sectors including luxury retail, museums and galleries, corporate and finance, and digital marketing.

 And now they’re launching a new sister company.
 It’s under the Artisan umbrella and has the same people-centric philosophy, combined with their own experiences caring for older family members across the country.
 Their aim is to bring a new perspective to the concept of home care with a service that’s more of a concierge package created around the practical and emotional needs of the client.